A lower bound of the crossing number of composite knots

-Then we can apply surgeries on $\mu_{i,j}$ if it meets $\alpha\times\{1\}$ in more than one point.
-Assume that in $\alpha\times\{1\}$, we have two adjacent intersection points, then each point is contained in a straight subarc of some arc $\beta$, as in the middle and right pictures of Figure~\ref{fig:arcsur}, where we have given $\mu_{i,j}$ an orientation.
-So the two oriented subarcs can give orientations on $[-1,1]$.
-If they give different orientations, then we replace the two subarcs by the arcs as shown in the middle picture of Figure~\ref{fig:arcsur}.
-Now $\mu_{i,j}$ becomes an arc and a circle where the circle can be removed.
-Then the number of intersection points in $\alpha\times\{1\}$ can be reduced.
-If they give the same orientation of $[-1,1]$, then according to the orientation of $\mu_{i,j}$, we give the two subarcs an order.
-Then we replace them and the arc in $\mu_{i,j}$ lying between them by the arc as shown in the right picture of Figure~\ref{fig:arcsur}.
-Now $\mu_{i,j}$ becomes a new arc.
-And we have fewer intersection points in $\alpha\times\{1\}$.
-For $\alpha\times\{-1\}$, we have parallel results.
+If $\mu_{i,j}$ intersects $\alpha\times\{1\}$ in more than one points, then we apply surgeries on it as follows.
+Assume that in $\alpha\times\{1\}$ there are two adjacent intersection points, and each point is contained in a straight arc lying in some $\beta$ as shown in the right two pictures of Figure~\ref{fig:arcsur}, where we have given $\mu_{i,j}$ an orientation.
+These two oriented arcs induce orientations on $[-1,1]$.
+If their induced orientations are different, then we replace these two arcs by the arcs as shown in the middle picture of Figure~\ref{fig:arcsur}.
+Then $\mu_{i,j}$ becomes a union of an arc and a circle where the circle can be removed.
+Hence the number of intersection points in $\alpha\times\{1\}$ can be reduced.
+If the induced orientations of the two arcs are the same, then according to their order along $\mu_{i,j}$, we can replace the two arcs, together with the arc lying between them, by one arc as shown in the right picture of Figure~\ref{fig:arcsur}.
+Now $\mu_{i,j}$ becomes a new arc, and there are fewer intersection points in $\alpha\times\{1\}$.
+For $\alpha\times\{-1\}$ we have parallel results.